ETC-A/etca-spec/extensions/memory-operands-1/README.md

 The `D` bit is the less significant `MM` bit, and refers to the "direction" of the operation.

 Let `A` refer to the value of the register specified by `AAA`.
-Let `M` refer to the value in the memory location denoted by the address as described above.
+Let `M` refer to the address encoded as described above, and let `[M]` be the value at that location.
 Then all operations using this format have the following operation:
 ```
 if D == 0:
   OP_L ← A
+  if operation == LEA:
     OP_R ← M
   else:
+    OP_R ← [M]
+else:
   if dst_is_input(operation):
-    OP_L ← M
+    OP_L ← [M]
   OP_R ← A
 RES ← operation(OP_L, OP_R)
 if stores_result(operation):
   if D == 0:
     A ← RES
   else:
-    M ← RES
+    [M] ← RES
 ```
 In plain language; when `D` is 0, the `dst` operand is a register and the `src` operand is a memory location.
 When `D` is 1, these are swapped.
-In all cases, the value in the memory location must be loaded from memory.
+Usually, the value in the memory location must be loaded from memory.
-When the `dst` operation is a memory location, the result of the operation must also be stored there.
+When the `dst` operation is a memory location, the result of the operation must also usually be stored there.
+However:

-If an operation uses an `ABM` byte to encode two operands, but only treats one of them as an input, then this behavior applies likewise to memory operations; memory must not be (visibly) loaded if the memory operand is not an input (e.g., as is the case for `mov m, r/i`).
-If the operation does not store its result, then memory must not be modified.
+- If an operation uses an `ABM` byte to encode two operands, but does not treat the memory one as input, memory must not be (visibly) loaded.
+Note that this means MMIO address cannot be read from, even if the result of the read is immediately discarded.
+- If the operation is `LEA`, memory must likewise not be (visibly) loaded. `LEA` is interested in the address itself.
+- If the operation does not store its result (e.g. `cmp m,r`), then memory must not be (visibly) written to.
+    This also includes MMIO addresses.

 The instruction's Operand Size (usually from the instruction `SS` bits, but NOT from the `SIB.S` bits) informs the size of the read or writes.
 These reads and writes must behave, with regards to how memory is read and modified, the same as the `load` and `store` instructions to the same address, with the same operand size.
+When [multiple memory access instructions](../../features/multiple-memory-access-instructions/README.md) is available, the size of a nested read or write therefore matches the current Address Size attribute.

 When computing an address, register contents must be treated as if they were the width of an address in the current address mode.
 When performing the operation, the operation must be performed